LoZack19/zpm-interface/README.md

 - lspkg
 - rmpkg
 - wrpkg
 The `regman` program is called thanks to the `unirun` library, which provides functions to execute a program by saving its output in a buffer.

+To be able to use this library you need to have installed [regman](https://github.com/LoZack19/regman).

 _(*) indicates that the function returns a pointer_